 Ultrasound is very useful in detecting rheumatological conditions including gout, pseudo-gout or rheumatoid arthritis.
 The eroded cartilage surface, crystals deposited within joints and tendons, positive power doppler signal are typical ultrasound findings.
 Find out more about gout, the most common inflammatory arthritis from the article below.

 Where is your clinic?

 Clinic’s address: Unit 3c at 3 Hursley Road, Chander’s Ford, Eastleigh, SO53 2FW

 Are there any side effects?

 No, ultrasound is very safe in musculoskeletal medicine.
-Due to the safety ALARA principle, however, your scanning time will be kept to minimum to obtain meaningful images for diagnostic purposes.
+Due to the safety ALARA principle, we only scan as long as it is only necessary to take meaninful images.

 How much is the ultrasound scan?

 Ultrasound scan, physio consultation and therapy at Physio-Soton cost £129.00.

 How can I book ultrasound scan with you?

 You can book online or by calling our clinic in Chandlers Ford on 02382182416